 After a long day on my feet (in booties that were too small, no less), I really needed #9 to work.
 I poured 1 ½ tsp. in a tub of hot water, plopped my tired feet in, and kept them immersed for about ten minutes.
 I'm not sure if it was the soap or the respite that did it, but my feet felt a lot less achy both during and after the soak.

 Though I never had my mouth washed out with soap as a kid, I’m guessing it tasted something like this.
-Scrubbing with a small dab, I got notes of both invigorating peppermint and bitter soap.
+Scrubbing with a small dab, I got floral notes and hints of bitter soap.
 Post-brushing, I still tasted the soap.
 But my teeth did feel clean and my gums weren’t irritated as is sometimes the case with other toothpastes.